Ieuan Rhys: Other work

 As well as his autobiography, Allet Ti Beswch!, he has written four children's books published by Y Lolfa: Hwyl a Joio, Joio Mas Draw, Jyst Joio and Hwyl a Hafoc.

 He has also recorded two albums on the Flach label: Ni Allwn Droi Yn Ol (There's No Turning Back) and Y Diddanwr(The Entertainer).
 He also wrote and performed on the Pobol y Cwm charity single "Ar Y Bla'n", also on the Fflach label.

 He can also be seen as Master of Ceremonies at Cardiff Castle's Welsh Banquets as well as hosting "The Taste Of Wales" evenings for Loving Welsh Food.
 He has also presented many radio shows including the Welsh language radio show Showbusnesan for BBC Radio Cymru.

 He has filmed an eight part Internet comedy series for Pitcairn Films called Bernard & Knives where he plays title character Bernard.
 The whole series can be viewed on YouTube.

 Rhys plays PC Crabtree in the popular BBC Three cartoon comedy series The Golden Cobra.
+The new series of The Golden Cobra can be seen on BBC Three and BBC Wales late September 2026.